ray155093/azure-docs.zh-tw/articles/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio.md

 <properties
-   pageTitle="準備從 Visual Studio 發佈或部署 Azure 應用程式 | Microsoft Azure" description="了解設定雲端和儲存體帳戶服務以及 Azure 應用程式的程序。" services="visual-studio-online"
+   pageTitle="Prepare to publish or deploy an Azure application from Visual Studio | Microsoft Azure" description="Learn the procedures to set up cloud and storage account services and configure your Azure application." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
-   documentationCenter="na"
-   authors="TomArcher"